lifegadget/wait-in-parallel/README.md

 ![travis](https://img.shields.io/travis/lifegadget/wait-in-parallel.svg) ![coveralls](https://coveralls.io/repos/github/lifegadget/wait-in-parallel/badge.svg?branch=master) ![license](http://img.shields.io/badge/license-MIT-brightgreen.svg)

-For Javascript developers who've accepted with open arms the addition of `async/await` and **TypeScript**, our lives have gotten _so much better_ but there are still some edge cases where you need to be more careful with asynchronous behavior or just where you'd like to have a concise way of expressing parallel execution that's easy to grok.
+For Javascript developers who have accepted `async/await` and **TypeScript** into our hearts, our lives have gotten _so much better_ but there are still some edge cases where you need to be more careful with asynchronous behavior or just where you'd like to have a concise way of expressing parallel execution that's easy to grok.

 This is an attempt at that.